Magraz/cpp-exercise/README.md

    - This program acts as the server and reads the data sent from the client, calcultes the factorial of each number in the array, and logs the resulting array.

 ## How to run
-First we need to compile both files, for this we will open 2 terminals and execute the following code.
+First we need to compile both files, for this we will open 2 terminals(both terminals must be open at this repo's folder) and execute the following code.
 * Terminal #1
 ```
 g++ program_a -o program_a